 - You need to activate multisite on every individual site, as opposed to the usual network activation.

 LearnDash is a learning management system (LMS), meaning it has a focus on helping you create courses for your users.
 It’s still a WordPress membership plugin, but you’re more likely to choose LearnDash if you have video courses or something similar.

 The company recommends it for higher education, professional training, and WordPress projects.
 The membership tools include options for creating bundles and subscriptions.

 You can set up any pricing model that suits your school and send out renewal reminders.
 The refund protection is a unique feature that only schedules content throughout a timeframe that reduces the chances of refunds.

 - Quickly launch and sell your online courses with beautiful templates.

-- Reward your learners as they progress through the course.
+- Reward your learners as they progress through the course with certificates and prizes.

 - Use engagement triggers to interact with members whenever they complete an action in your course.

 - Utilize drip content based on a schedule.

 - Create multi-tier courses to break up classes into lessons and quizzes.